-In late 2008, the Pastoral Council launched an organizational development process known as Appreciative Inquiry to complete a new strategic plan that would build upon the parish's strengths.
+In late 2008, the Pastoral Council launched an organizational development process known as Appreciative Inquiry to complete a new strategic plan that built upon the parish's strengths.
 More than a dozen parishioners spent months interviewing 80 fellow parishioners to find out what makes the parish special.
 The planning process ended in late 2009.
-By the end of 2010, the Pastoral Council intends to publish a collection of stories that describe the hopes and dreams of parishioners who were interviewed.
-The consensus reached during Appreciative Inquiry was that Little Flower conveys a strong sense of community, one that younger parishioners find welcoming and older parishioners believe is spiritual.
+The consensus during the Appreciative Inquiry was that Little Flower conveys a strong sense of community, one that younger parishioners find welcoming and older parishioners believe is spiritual.

-"Little Flower as a parish has a lot of strengths that people often overlook," said Bill Belles, immediate past chairman of the
+"Little Flower as a parish has a lot of strengths that people often overlook," said Bill Belles, a past chairman of the Pastoral Council.
+"At the time, we were kind of groping for a way of understanding what the needs of the parish were and pulling together a game plan.
+If people are going to leave the area, we

-Parish history
+Parish History

-1921: Property at 14th Street and Bosart Avenue conveyed to Indianapolis diocese.
-1925: Carmelite nun Therese of Lisieux.
-France. canonized.
-First church named for her meets in former grocery storeroom at 10th Street and Bancroft Avenue.
+1921: Property at 14th Street and BosartAvenue conveyed to Indianapolis diocese.

+1925: Carmelite nun Therese of Lisieux, France, canonized.
+First church named for her meets in former grocery storeroom at 10th Street and BancroftAvenue.
 Parishioners Mary Anna Gearin and Mary Edna Lamb are first children baptized.
 Men's Club and Ladies' Altar Society form.

-1926: Founding pastor Charles T. Duffey and Bishop Joseph Chartrand lay cornerstone for new church and school.
+1926: Founding pastor Charles T. Duffey and Bishop Joseph Chartrand lav cornerstone for new church and school.
 Little Flower School opens with six sisters of St. Francis and 85 youngsters.
 1927: First novena held to honor St. Therese of the Child Jesus draws an average of 700 each night from across the city, including about 1,500 on the final evening.
 Little Flower school graduates nine in first class.
 Mary Dangler and Andrew Porten are first couple married.
-First funeral held for Margaret Riordan.
-William Eddy is first to convert to Catholicism.
+First funeral held for Margaret Riordan, William Eddy is first to convert to Catholicism.
 Thirty-three children receive first Holy Communion.
 Morand Widolff is first parish boy to study for priesthood.

 1929: Sunday contributions plunge after stock market crash.
 Parish debt skyrockets.

 1930: Bishop Chartrand confirms 173 children and 37 adults during first such ceremony at Little Flower.

 1934: The Revs.
 Morand Widolff and Robert Howard become first parishioners to return and say first Masses in Little Flower Church.
 1939: Founding pastor Duffey dies at 54.
 Fr.
-Jerome Phau named as Little Flower's second pastor.
+Jerome Pfau named as Little Flower's second pastor.
 1942: Father John Riedinger becomes pastor; parish has \$126,000 debt.